 Legal Mentors

 Legal mentors play a crucial role in Discovering Justice’s Mock Trial and Mock Appeal programs.
-Guiding students as they delve into concepts of justice and democracy, legal mentors help middle school students connect with professionals in the legal field, volunteering their time to work with teams of students as they prepare and litigate cases.
-Legal mentors meet with students for 90 minutes on a weekly basis to help them prepare a prosecution case and a defense case, culminating in mock trial events at courthouses across Massachusetts.
+Guiding students as they delve into concepts of justice and democracy, legal mentors help middle school students connect with professionals in the legal field, volunteering their time to work with teams of students as they prepare and litigate mock cases created by Discovering Justice volunteers.
+Legal mentors meet with students for 90 minutes on a weekly basis to help them prepare a plaintiff case and a defense case, culminating in mock trial events at courthouses across Massachusetts.

 Read our Frequently Asked Questions about being a Legal Mentor.